bghani/BirdNET_embeddings/README.md

 # Generate BirdNET Embeddings

-This script generates BirdNET embeddings for all sound files located in a specified input directory.
+This script generates BirdNET embeddings for all sound files located in a specified input directory (wav/mp3 files).
 The embeddings are saved in a specified output directory, making it easy to process large batches of audio data for further analysis or machine learning applications.

 ## Installation